 There are several types of tests available to homeowners who want to check the levels of radon in their home.
 The bottom line in radon testing is that you are testing for a serious health risk.
 It’s important to understand the type of test being performed, and the benefits and limitations of different types of equipment.
 Since there are many conditions that can affect the outcome of a test, it’s important to use equipment that is both reliable and accurate.
 Our inspectors are trained to properly educate you on your property’s conditions, and to ensure your home or commercial property is safe.

-After years of testing and carefully evaluating results, we know that the most accurate results can only be obtained with continuous monitors.
+After years of offering radon testing services to residents and business owners in Connecticut, we know that the most accurate results can only be obtained with continuous monitors.
 We understand the importance of an accurate test result, because even small errors can have serious consequences.
 We care about the quality of the results because we want to protect you and your family.
 We use only continuous monitors placed in accordance with EPA guidelines and have a full Quality Control Plan.
 This gives our clients the highest level of quality assurance, and the greatest peace of mind.

 Isn’t it time to know your radon level?